David Oyelowo and Dominic West to Lead the All-Star Cast of New 'Les Misérables' Adaptation

 The BBC is known for its lavish adaptations of classic novels, and the broadcaster's rendering of Victor Hugo's Les Misérables will be no less epic.

 Its impressive casting plans were announced today (January 10).
-The Wire‘s Dominic West will take the lead, with key parts allocated to a host of big names including Selma‘s David Oyelowo, Olivia Colman (The Night Manager), Josh O’Connor (Ripper Street), Ellie Bamber (Nocturnal Animals), and Lily Collins (To the Bone).
+Selma's David Oyelowo and The Wire's Dominic West will take the leads, with supporting parts allotted to Olivia Colman (The Night Manager), Josh O'Connor (Ripper Street), Ellie Bamber (Nocturnal Animals), and Lily Collins (To the Bone).

 Dominic will play Jean Valjean, the ex-convict trying to live on the straight and narrow, despite being pursued by Inspector Javert (David) for a parole violation.
 The characters were played by Hugh Jackman and Russell Crowe respectively in the 2012 film adaptation.

 "Jean Valjean is one of the great characters in world literature," said Dominic when asked about his role.
 "His epic journey of redemption is one of the extraordinary roles an actor can take on, and I can't wait to get stuck in to bringing Andrew's brilliant adaptation to the screen."

 "Andrew" is of course Andrew Davies, the writer responsible for such seminal BBC dramas as the original House of Cards, Bleak House, and Pride & Prejudice (yep, that adaptation, featuring a somewhat damp Colin Firth).